 Fire tube boilers confine the combustion process and gases in tubes and water circulates around these tubes.
 Some fire tube boilers have turbulators inside of the tubes to cause turbulence of the flue gases.
 This increases the heat absorption into the water which makes the boiler more efficient.

 Fire Tube Boilers range in sizes from .6 million BTU/h up to 50 million BTU/h.
 These boilers use hot flue gases passing through tubes submerged in water.
 They are generally used for medium to large boiler commercial/industrial applications.
 These boilers can be either steam or hot water boilers in low to medium pressure applications.
-Again as with the water tube boiler combustion efficiencies depend on several factors as noted above.
+Again as with the water tube boiler, combustion efficiencies depend on several factors as noted above.
 There are various names applied to different fire tube boilers.
 These names include Scotch Marine, locomotive, firebox, and vertical or horizontal return tube.

 Between steam and hot water and water tube and fire tube boilers there exists conventional atmospheric boilers and condensing boilers.
 The condensing boiler is far more efficient than the conventional atmospheric boiler.
 A condensing boiler typically has two heat exchangers and absorbs more heat from the flue gases.
 It actually absorbs so much heat from the gases that moisture in the flue gases condenses.
 This condensation needs a drain to drain off.
 This condensed liquid is highly corrosive.
 It is necessary for the manufacturer to build the condensing boiler out of special materials.
-This prevents corrosion to the equipment.
+This prevents corrosion of the equipment.

 Condensing Boilers Venting